r-spatial/RQGIS/README.md

 # let's have a look at the output
 head(ger_coords@data, 2)
 #>   OBJECTID ID_0 ISO  NAME_0 ID_1            NAME_1 HASC_1 CCN_1 CCA_1
-#> 0        1   86 DEU Germany    1 Baden-Württemberg  DE.BW    NA    08
+#> 1        1   86 DEU Germany    1 Baden-Württemberg  DE.BW    NA    08
-#> 1        2   86 DEU Germany    2            Bayern  DE.BY    NA    09
+#> 2        2   86 DEU Germany    2            Bayern  DE.BY    NA    09
-#>      TYPE_1 ENGTYPE_1 NL_NAME_1 VARNAME_1         X        Y
+#>      TYPE_1 ENGTYPE_1 NL_NAME_1 VARNAME_1
-#> 0      Land     State      <NA>      <NA>  8.701283 47.71523
+#> 1      Land     State      <NA>      <NA>
-#> 1 Freistaat      <NA>      <NA>   Bavaria 10.454459 47.55574
+#> 2 Freistaat      <NA>      <NA>   Bavaria
 # and plot it
-plot(ger_coords)
+plot(ger)
-points(ger_coords$X, ger_coords$Y, pch = 16, col = "lightblue")
+plot(ger_coords, pch = 21, add = TRUE, bg = "lightblue", col = "black")
 ```

 <img src="README-unnamed-chunk-5-1.png" title="" alt="" style="display: block; margin: auto;" />

 Excellent!
-QGIS added the coordinates to the attribute table of our shapefile in columns `X` and `Y` using SAGA.
+QGIS created a points shapefile containing the centroids of our polygons shapefile.
 Of course, this is a very simple example.
 We could have achieved the same using `sp::coordinates`.
 To harness the real power of integrating R with a GIS, we will present a second, more complex example.
 Yet to come in the form of a vignette...

 TO DO:
 ======